HB-4668

 Enforcement Authority

-Attorney General enforcement for violations of safety protocol, transparency reporting, and audit obligations (Sections 7 and 9), via civil action.
-For whistleblower retaliation (Section 11), employees have a private right of action that must be brought within 90 days of the alleged violation, in the circuit court for the county where the violation occurred, where the complainant resides, or where the defendant resides or has its principal place of business.
+Attorney General may bring civil actions for violations of sections 7 and 9 (safety protocol, transparency reporting, recordkeeping, and audit obligations).
+Attorney General may also seek injunctive relief when a large developer's activities present an imminent critical risk.
+Employees alleging whistleblower retaliation under section 11 have a private right of action that must be filed within 90 days of the alleged violation, in the circuit court for the county where the violation occurred, the complainant resides, or the defendant resides or has its principal place of business.
 The employee must show by clear and convincing evidence that they were about to make a protected report.

 Penalties

-For violations of Sections 7 or 9: civil fine of up to $1,000,000 per violation; injunctive or declaratory relief.
-Court considers severity of violation and whether a critical risk materialized or could have materialized.
-For imminent critical risk: injunctive relief.
-For whistleblower retaliation (Section 11): injunctive relief, actual damages, reasonable attorney fees, witness fees, and court costs, reinstatement, back wages, full reinstatement of fringe benefits and seniority rights, and any other relief the court considers appropriate.
-Separate civil fine of up to $500 per violation of Section 11, deposited into the general fund.
+For violations of sections 7 and 9, the attorney general may seek civil fines up to $1,000,000 per violation and injunctive or declaratory relief.
+Courts may consider severity of the violation and whether a critical risk materialized or could have materialized.
+For whistleblower retaliation under section 11, employees may recover injunctive relief, actual damages, reasonable attorney fees, witness fees, court costs, and any other relief the court considers appropriate including reinstatement, back wages, and full reinstatement of fringe benefits and seniority rights.
+Violations of the whistleblower notice and internal reporting obligations under section 11 are subject to a civil fine of up to $500 per violation, deposited into the general fund.

 Who Is Covered